openlegend/core-rules/core/SRD.md

 Resistance boon).
 Like all dice rolls, these dice explode.

 -  **Power Level 2** - 1d4 damage per round.
+-  **Power Level 4** - 1d6 damage per round.
--  **Power Level 4** - 1d8 damage per round
+-  **Power Level 6** - 1d8 damage per round.
+-  **Power Level 8** - 1d10 damage per round.
--  **Power Level 6** - 2d6 damage per round
+-  **Power Level 9** - 2d6 damage per round.

 **Special:** Persistent damage comes in a number of different variations: Physical damage (bleeding damage from a vital strike), Energy damage (lightning, fire, cold, acid, etc.) and entropic damage (necromantic energy).
 Each variation has a its own cure.
-When that cure is applied with a major action (either by the afflicted character or another), the target receives a resist roll with advantage 1 (as a free action) to end the effect.
+When that cure is applied with a major action (either by the afflicted character or another), the target receives a resist roll (as a free action) with advantage 1 to end the effect.
 The GM has the final word on whether a proposed cure can help a given type of persistent damage, but the following examples can help with arbitration:

--   Bleeding damage is cured with a successful roll using Knowledge (Medical) or Creation.
+-   Bleeding damage is cured with a successful roll using Learning, Logic, or Creation.
 -   Lightning damage is cured by a discharge or grounding of the current.
 -   Cold damage is countered with warmth, heat, or fire.
 -   Acid damage is neutralized with alkalizing agents (powder, milk, etc.).